atlassian/github-for-jira/CONTRIBUTING.md

 Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
 By participating in this project you agree to abide by its terms.

+## Getting Started

+Please ensure that you have [homebrew](https://brew.sh/) installed.
+Instructions for setting this application up on an OS other than OSX are currently not outlined.

+This app is written in [ES6 JavaScript](https://nodejs.org/en/docs/es6/) and runs on [Node.js](https://nodejs.org/).
+After cloning the repository, install the dependencies by running:

 ## Installing a tunneling tool

 To allow your Jira instance to communicate with your locally running instance of the server, you need to have either ngrok or localtunnel installed.